-Appropriateness: Using volunteers to assist with City watershed protection projects has the potential to save the City money, which can be spent in other areas besides staff compensation.
-Additionally, the promotion of volunteer events provides a public education opportunity, even if only a fraction of the target audience actually volunteer.
-Volunteers will be given some training
+Appropriateness: The promotion of volunteer events provides a public education opportunity, even if only a fraction of the target audience actually volunteer.
+Volunteers will be given some training.

 Effectiveness: To be determined.
-Staff will track participation, types and relative success of various activities, and amount of corporate sponsorship in 2009 for comparison with the first event in 2008.
+Staff will continue to track participation, types and success of various activities, and amount of corporate sponsorship in 2010 and 2009 for comparison with the first event in 2008.
 The goal is to achieve an Outcome Level 3 - Changing Behavior.